AFRICA

 28) Referral to another jurisdiction

-If the thresholds for merger notification are met in at least three EU member states, the notifying party/parties may request that a single merger notification is made to the European Commission in place of notifications to each of the relevant national authorities (see topic 29).
+If the thresholds for merger notification are met in at least three EU member states, according to Art.
+4 (5) of the EU Merger Regulation, the notifying party/parties may request that a single merger notification is made to the European Commission in place of notifications to each of the relevant national authorities (see topic 29).

-The FCO may also request the European Commission to examine a merger that does not have an EU dimension within the meaning of Article 1 of the EU Merger Regulation but affects trade between EU member states and threatens to significantly affect competition in Germany.
+The FCO may also request the European Commission to examine a merger that does not have an EU dimension within the meaning of Article 1 of the EU Merger Regulation but affects trade between EU member states and threatens to significantly affect competition in Germany (Art.
+22 (1) of the EU Merger Regulation).
 Such a request shall be made within 15 working days of the date on which the merger was notified to the FCO.
 The European Commission shall immediately notify the other EU member states of the request and will decide whether to examine the merger within 25 days after this notification.

 Besides a referral to the European Commission, a merger cannot be referred to competition authorities in other jurisdictions.